top of page

 Image: CNA/Fadza Ishak

 In another incident, a large hole appeared in the same city after a drain reportedly collapsed (26 Aug 2024).
-While it is not yet confirmed if this was a sinkhole, the event draws attention to the potential vulnerabilities in urban infrastructure and the need for regular maintenance and monitoring to prevent such occurrences.
+The event draws attention to the potential vulnerabilities in urban infrastructure and the need for regular maintenance and monitoring to prevent such occurrences.

 Recent Posts